 Here is how you can buy this book on Amazon:

-Category: Fiction, Teen BooksTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children’s book, editing, Fiction, india, indie author, indie writers, indigo chapters, Jane Austen, jeyran main, Northanger Abbey, publishing, quote of the day, Quotes, review tales, waterstones, writing
+Category: Fiction, Young Adult - Teen BooksTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children’s book, editing, Fiction, india, indie author, indie writers, indigo chapters, Jane Austen, jeyran main, Northanger Abbey, publishing, quote of the day, Quotes, review tales, waterstones, writing